-If you’re looking for an extra level of security, we at Out Adventures ensure all of the hotels, guides and drivers used on our luxury safari are not just gay-friendly, but gay-welcoming.
+If you’re looking for an extra level of security, we at Out Adventures ensure all of the hotels, guides and drivers used on our luxury safari are not just gay-friendly but gay-welcoming.
 This means your dollars are supporting Kenya’s progressive allies!

 What vaccines should I get before jetting off to Kenya?

-Okay, this is a biggy and we’ll answer it as best we can.
+Okay, this is a biggy, and we’ll answer it as best we can.
 But please note: while we’ll give you an overview of some of the most common medical concerns travellers face, we do not give medical advice.
 We recommend visiting the Center for Disease Control and Prevention’s website for in-depth and up-to-date information.
 Print off the CDC page and consult your doctor on what vaccines and medications might be important for you.

-First and foremost, if you’re properly medicated, your chances of contracting Malaria is minimal.
+First and foremost, if you’re properly medicated, your chances of contracting Malaria are minimal.
 But regarding prevalence, yes, Kenya has very high rates of Malaria.
 Especially in lower altitude regions, some of which we visit on our Kenya: Safaris & Savannahs tour.
 We recommend speaking to your doctor about medication to prevent an infection.

-Hepatites A and Typhoid
+Hepatitis A and Typhoid

 The CDC lists both diseases as a top concern for most travellers due to their prevalence in contaminated food and water.
-On our tour we eat at well-maintained restaurants and facilities.
+On our tour, we eat at well-maintained restaurants and facilities.
 If you stick to our dining itinerary, your risk of infection is low.
 That said, a vaccine is often prescribed to Kenya-bound travellers anyways.